nickolasdias/nickolasdias/README.md

-# Olá Mundo, eu sou Nickolas Dias!!!
+# Hello World, I am Nickolas Dias!!!

  [![Linkedin Badge](https://img.shields.io/badge/-nickolasdias-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nickolasdias/)](https://www.linkedin.com/in/nickolas-leit%C3%A3o-dias-691544193/) [![Gmail Badge](https://img.shields.io/badge/-nickolas.leitao@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:nickolas.leitao@gmail.com)](mailto:nickolas.leitao@gmail.com)

-Eu ❤️ ciências de dados !
+I ❤️ data science !

-:computer: Futuro Data Scientist
+:computer: Future Data Scientist

-:vulcan_salute: Estou atualmente focado no desenvolvimento de projetos de data science.
+:vulcan_salute: I am currently  focused on data science development.

-:writing_hand: Entusiasmado com o desenvolvimento de projetos que ajudam a resolver problemas de negócios.
+:writing_hand: Enthusiastic about developing projects that help solve business problems.

 ---

-Olá, eu sou Nickolas Dias.
-Sou graduado em Matemática Aplicada.
+Hi, I'm Nickolas Dias.
+I have a degree in Applied Mathematics.

-Nos últimos meses, tenho feito projetos de ciência de dados para desenvolver habilidades e pensamento analítico que ajudam a resolver problemas de negócios.
+In recent months, I have been doing data science projects to develop skills and analytical thinking that help solve business problems.

-Gosto de colaborar com projetos que mudam a forma como as empresas operam para ter um impacto positivo na vida das pessoas.
+I like to collaborate with projects that change the way companies operate to have a positive impact on people's lives.

-Estou em constante aprendizado para crescer como **Data Scientist** e como pessoa.
+I am constantly learning to grow as **Data Scientist** and as a person.

-Você precisa resolver um problema de negócio usando a ciência dos dados?
-Vamos resolvê-lo juntos ?
+Do you need to solve a business problem using data science?
+Let's solve it together ?

-Terei todo o prazer em ajudar você.
+I will be happy to help you.

 ---

-# Projetos
+# Projects

 ### [House Rocket Company](https://github.com/nickolasdias/houserocketcompany)

 <br>

-## Minhas Habilidades
+## My Skills

 <table>
   <tbody>